ecastille924/guitars_fixed/spec.md

 - [x] Include nested resource show or index (URL e.g. users/2/recipes)
         - A User's created RepairBills are tracked and excusively dispalayed to that User.
 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
-        - A technician has a nested resource of 'reviews.'
+        - A technician has a nested resource of 'reviews' that are submittable in a new form.
 - [x] Include form display of validation errors (form URL e.g. /recipes/new)
         - Form errors are displayed when invalid data is entered